infiniflow/infinity/docs/references/http_api_reference.md

 ## List indexes

-Lists indexes of the table.
+Lists all indexes of a specified table.

 #### Request